A collaborative, arts-based, social justice storytelling project centering the narratives of low-income immigrants and asylum seekers.

-Through workshops and oral history interviews, ASV works with narrators to share their own stories in audio, video, and written formats.
-Their stories demonstrate the diversity of migration experiences and highlight different intersectional issues including LGBTQIA+ identities, climate migration, and Indigenous resistance. collaboration with the UC Berkeley Creative Lab and installed it in the MLK Student Union.
+Through workshops, long-form oral history interviews, ASV works with narrators to share their own stories in audio, video, and written formats.
+Their stories demonstrate the diversity of migration experiences and highlight different intersectional issues including LGBTQIA+ identities, climate migration, and indigenous resistance.

 ASV organizes events to share narrators’ stories in immersive community events and exhibitions to promote empathy, engagement, and collective action towards equity and justice for migrant communities.